charlez1998/Bitcoin-Price-Prediction/README.md

 ## Model Building
 All models described below only pertain to the univariate case.
 Implementing a multivariate model is doable for one time step but is significantly more complicated when attempting to forecast several time periods (multi-steps) into the future and hence a univariate model was favored in predicting 7 days into the future.

-I tried four different models and evaluated their configurations in the grid search using the Root Mean Squared Error.
+I tried four different models and evaluated their configurations in the grid search using Root Mean Squared Error.
 I chose RMSE in order to account for the volatility and high likelihood of outliers in this type of investigation.

 Here are the four different models: